 All is not lost: Configurability

-Drawing on the configurability of the Firefox UI layout, all of these design choices are defaults
+of configurability in Firefox), all of these design choices are defaults - and can

 be changed.
 In some cases it takes only 1 click (like tabs on top, or making the status bar hidden), in